Frequently Asked Questions

 If you need a visa you should only need the CoS number but some British Consulates might require a letter too in which case you can use the confirmation letter we send along with your CoS number

-Do you process work permits for other countries other than the UK?
+Do you process CoS for other countries other than the UK?

 Does a sponsor do anything else?